Alt Text as Poetry

 You can learn more on Bojana's website.

-About Shannon Finnegan
+About Finnegan Shannon

 I’m a multidisciplinary artist making work about disability culture and accessibility.
 I’ve done projects with The Banff Centre, Tallinn Art Hall, The Invisible Dog, Friends of the High Line, and the Wassaic Project.
 I’ve spoken at the Brooklyn Museum, School for Poetic Computation, The 8th Floor, Data & Society, and The Andrew Heiskell Braille and Talking Book Library.
 In 2018, I received a Wynn Newhouse Award and participated in Art Beyond Sight’s Art + Disability Residency.
 In 2019, I was a resident at Eyebeam.